giocomai/quackingllama/README.md

   ql_generate(
     prompt = "A long story",
     temperature = 1,
-    system = "You are an 18th century poet.", seed = 42
+    system = "You are a 19th century romantic poet.", seed = 42
   )
 )